-Half of business leaders unaware of BPC cyber attacks.
-Half of management teams polled in 12 countries, including the UK, are unaware of business process compromise (BPC) attacks.
+Half of the business leaders are unaware of BPC cyber attacks.
+Half of the management teams polled in 12 countries, including the UK, are unaware of business process compromise (BPC) attacks.

-The study carried out by Opinium surveyed more than 1,000 IT decision-makers responsible for cyber security across the UK, US, Germany, Spain, Italy, Sweden, Finland, France, Netherlands, Poland, Belgium and Czech Republic.
+The study carried out by Opinium surveyed more than 1,000 IT decision-makers responsible for cybersecurity across the UK, US, Germany, Spain, Italy, Sweden, Finland, France, Netherlands, Poland, Belgium, and the Czech Republic.

-According to Trend Micro, 85% of organisations targeted by BPC attack would be prevented from offering at least one of their business lines.
+According to Trend Micro, 85% of organizations targeted by BPC attacks would be prevented from offering at least one of their business lines.

 “In a BPC attack, they could be lurking in a company’s infrastructure for months or years, monitoring processes and building up a detailed picture of how it operates.”

-Once the cyber criminals have a foothold and have built a detailed picture of the target organisation’s operations, Ferguson said they can insert themselves into critical processes, undetected and without human interaction.
+Once the cybercriminals have a foothold and have built a detailed picture of the target organization’s operations, Ferguson said they can insert themselves into critical processes, undetected and without human interaction.

 “For example, they might re-route valuable goods to a new address, or change printer settings to steal confidential information – as was the case in the well-known Bangladeshi Bank heist,” he said.

-In this attack, cyber criminals showed that they had a strong grasp of how the Swift financial platform works and had knowledge of weaknesses in partner banks that use it.
-By compromising the Bangladesh Central Bank’s computer network, cyber criminals were able to trace how transfers were done and seize the bank’s credentials to conduct unauthorised transactions.
+In this attack, cybercriminals showed that they had a strong grasp of how the Swift financial platform works and had knowledge of weaknesses in partner banks that use it.
+By compromising the Bangladesh Central Bank’s computer network, cybercriminals were able to trace how transfers were done and seize the bank’s credentials to conduct unauthorized transactions.

-The survey revealed, however, that although half of management teams are unaware of BPC attacks, security teams are not ignoring this risk, with 72% of respondents stating that BPC is a priority when developing and implementing their organisation’s cyber security strategy.
+The survey revealed, however, that although half of the management teams are unaware of BPC attacks, security teams are not ignoring this risk, with 72% of respondents stating that BPC is a priority when developing and implementing their organization’s cybersecurity strategy.

-But the study report warns that the lack of management awareness around this problem creates a cyber security knowledge gap that could leave organisations vulnerable to attack as businesses strive to transform and automate core processes to increase efficiency and competitiveness.
+But the study report warns that the lack of management awareness around this problem creates a cybersecurity knowledge gap that could leave organizations vulnerable to attack as businesses strive to transform and automate core processes to increase efficiency and competitiveness.

-Diversion attacks refer to those where attackers exploit security gaps in the organisation’s cash flow system.
+Diversion attacks refer to those where attackers exploit security gaps in the organization’s cash flow system.
 Threat actors are then able to transfer money to supposedly legitimate channels.

-In piggybacking attacks, criminals take advantage of key business processes, such as the transportation of illegal goods and the transfer of malicious software, which translate to big financial gains for the attackers.
+In piggybacking attacks, criminals take advantage of key business processes, such as the transportation of illegal goods and the transfer of malicious software, which translates to big financial gains for the attackers.

 Financial manipulation attacks include those that aim to influence financial outcomes and important business decisions such as acquisitions.
 Attackers do this by introducing malicious variables into a key business system or process.

-To defend against BPC attacks, Trend Micro recommends that organisations:
+To defend against BPC attacks, Trend Micro recommends that organizations:

-- Analyse information flow from different sensors to spot anomalies.
+- Analyze information flow from different sensors to spot anomalies.

-- Find statistical deviations on similar industry practices and processes to flag suspicious activity.
+- Find statistical deviations in similar industry practices and processes to flag suspicious activity.

 - Harden business process security through operation security wargaming.